creativecreatorormaybenot/clock/README.md

 ## TODO

-* Make the rotation of the ball relate to the distance traveled (make it look more realistic).
+* Use a smaller acceleration for the travel curve.

 * Finish ball slide (see sketch).